Until a few years ago, every online business owner used to start their media marketing campaign solely by keeping the ‘big daddy’ in mind.

 So what can you deliver in your first email?

 Ask the ‘number one’ problem that your subscriber is facing.
-Like Noah from OkDork does in the mail below.
 This encourages interaction and lays a strong foundation for your association with them.

 Only after they open your emails will you get the chance to engage with your audience.
 Churning of readers is fairly common.

-It’s such great exposure that I guest post regularly at likes of Entrepreneur, Search Engine Journal, HubSpot and Forbes.
+It’s such great exposure that I’ve guest posted regularly at likes of Entrepreneur, Search Engine Journal, HubSpot and Forbes.

-Here are 5 tips to get good results and potential direct traffic from guest posting.
+Here are five tips to get good results and potential direct traffic from guest posting.

 A great pitch puts the target blog’s audience first and proves why you’re the right fit for guest posting on their blog.